ernest-rakhmatulin/coinapi/README.md

 According to urls it was required to add the support of versioning.
-I've used `rest_framework.versioning.NamespaceVersioning`, because it allows supporting of requested urls' style: `/api/v1/<resource>`.
+I've used `rest_framework.versioning.NamespaceVersioning`, it allows supporting of requested urls' style: `/api/v1/<resource>`.

 ```python